OpenCourseProject/OpenCourse/INSTALL.md

     python manage.py runserver 0.0.0.0:80

 You can now point your browser towards the server's public IP and (if all goes well), you will see the OpenCourse homepage.
 If you run into an error take a look to see what it is asking you to do - usually this will be installing a missing dependency.
-You can also check the apache2 log at ```/var/log/apache2/error.log``` for any setup errors.
+You can also check the apache2 log at ```/var/log/apache2/error.log``` for any setup errors once you've setup your virtual host.
 Feel free to open an issue with the error in question if it's not obvious.

 From here, there's no step-by-step instructions.
 The data you'll serve depends on what you want your site to focus on.
 The copy you cloned has management commands setup at ```course/management/commands/``` that scrape data from the Schedule of Courses.